-The residency utilizes the Association of Academic Chairs in Plastic Surgery (AACPS) curriculum as its basic curriculum document.
+The residency utilizes the American Council of Academic Plastic Surgeons (ACAPS) curriculum as its basic curriculum document.
 All residents and faculty are required to review the goals and objectives for each rotation and will be given a checklist to signoff.
-Please feel free to view the AACPS web site.

 Resident training focuses primarily on plastic, cosmetic, wounds, reconstruction, maxillofacial, breast, research, head and neck, cleft lip and palate, oculoplastic and hand surgery.